Set up your PHP dev environment for PHLO

 require 'vendor/autoload.php'

-Once you have created and configured your PHLO, copy the PHLO Run URL.
-You can integrate a PHLO into your application workflow by making an API request to the PHLO URL with the required payload.
+Create and configure a PHLO, then integrate the PHLO into your application workflow by making an API request to trigger the PHLO with the required payload.

 With Static Payload